Last Updated: November 19, 2019 11:32AM

 Believed by linguists to have originally been a Canadian phrase, “cold turkey” does not refer to the leftovers that many Americans enjoy after Thanksgiving.
 Instead, the term is used to convey the effort involved in quitting a habit or addiction suddenly, with no outside help.
 The true origins of the phrase are unclear, but they may have something to do with the 19th century idiom of “talking turkey,” which involves speaking plainly.
 This phrase is difficult to translate, as it has no precise equivalent in many languages.

-One of the English language’s stranger-sounding terms, the etymology of the word “flabbergasted” is difficult to trace.
+One of stranger terms in the English vocabulary, the etymology of the word “flabbergasted” is difficult to trace.
 It may simply be an amalgamation of the terms “flabber” and “aghast.”
 The word conveys a level of astonishment verging on shock, but it has come to hold humorous or sarcastic connotations in recent years.

 9. Old School

 “Old school” means old–but it means a little more than that, too.
 The phrase references an item or concept that is of another era, but not so old that it is completely obscure.
 For example, music-lovers might refer to 80s rap as “old school,” but they likely wouldn’t use the term to describe early 1900s ragtime or 1700s waltzes.
 The term often conveys a sense of nostalgia, either from people who miss something about the relatively recent past or young adults who wish they had lived through that era.